Beinn a' Bheithir

 Beinn a' Bheithir is a mountain south of Ballachulish and Loch Leven in the Scottish Highlands.
-It has two Munro summits: Sgorr Dhearg (Sgòrr Dhearg /gd/) at 1024 m and Sgorr Dhonuill (Sgòrr Dhòmhnaill) at 1001 m.
+It has two Munro summits: Sgorr Dhearg (Sgòrr Dhearg /gd/ meaning 'Red Peak') at 1024 m and Sgorr Dhonuill (Sgòrr Dhòmhnaill meaning 'Donald's Peak') at 1001 m.

 The mountain forms a horseshoe shape, with ridges pointing north enclosing the corrie of Gleann a' Chaolais (Glenachulish).
 The lower slopes on this side are cloaked in conifer plantations.
 To the south the mountain forms a steep ridge forming the northern wall of Glen Duror, which is also forested.